Shinagawa-monkey/My-Wallet-App/CODE_OF_CONDUCT.md

 # Code of Conduct

-As contributors and maintainers of the Tasty Treats project, we pledge to create a welcoming and inclusive environment for everyone.
+As contributors and maintainers of the My Wallet project, we pledge to create a welcoming and inclusive environment for everyone.
 We value the contributions of all individuals and are committed to fostering an open and respectful community.

 ## Our Standards